 Physical Plant 108, phone: 7526

-The philosophy behind need-based financial aid is that the student and his or her family must assume primary responsibility for paying for the student’s education.
-The College expects that the student and his or her parents will contribute toward the College bill from both income and assets.
+The philosophy behind need-based financial aid is that the student and their family must assume primary responsibility for paying for the student’s education.
+The College expects that the student and their parents will contribute toward the College bill from both income and assets.
 The College also expects that the student will work during the summer months to earn funds that may be applied toward the College bill or other educational expenses.

 Financial aid is awarded on an annual basis.
 An application must be filed each year for the student to be considered for aid.
-Forms are available by mid-January each year and must be filed by the following March 31.
-If a student has previously received aid, then application instructions will be sent to his or her permanent address during the winter intersession.
+Forms are available by October each year and must be filed by the following March 31st.

 Renewal of the scholarship amount initially awarded is contingent on the following:

-Increases in need-based scholarship may be obtained only upon application to the Financial Aid Review Committee, which meets three times per year.
+Increases in need-based scholarship may be obtained only upon application to the Financial Aid Review Committee, which meets three times per year (June, August and December).
 This process also applies to students who did not apply for or receive aid when they entered Bard College, and now find they need to apply for need-based scholarship.
 Information on how to apply to the Review Committee may be obtained by contacting the Office of Financial Aid.